-BM 200 Customer Service and Sales Management 3 semester credits 3/0/0 This course examines two topics that are crucial to any business's success or failure: gaining customers through sales and retaining them through outstanding customer service.
+BM 200 Customer Service and Sales Management

+This course examines two topics that are crucial to any business's success or failure: gaining customers through sales and retaining them through outstanding customer service.
 Strategies for success for customer-focused organizations and tactics of action for managers and front-level employees are explored, with a concentration on best practices in sales management, service culture, verbal and non-verbal communications, utilization of technology, understanding customer needs, dealing with difficult customers, and building customer loyalty.
 Prerequisite(s): None.